usaid-cs/yesterday-i-learned/random.md

 1. Apparently you have a degree in science.
 1. Because [it is illegal for websites to tell you if the government is spying on you][techspot], [they tell you if you are not being spied on][wikipedia 152] instead.
 1. According to [the comments][trudeaumetre], firearms licence holders are subject to daily automated background checks.
-1. The reason [(microwaving your own fucking hand)][youtube 19] is bad is because microwaves are primarily absorbed below the skin, thus bypassing the nerves.
-[You could be literally cooking your muscles without ever realizing it.][reddit 47]
 1. There are differences between goblins and hobgoblins, but they are both made up so the differences are not important.
 1. Rice is grown in water to deter weeds.
 It otherwise does not need that much water to grow.
 1. [It takes 66 days][jamesclear]--not 21--on average, anyway, to form a habit.